 Corn on the cob

 Hold the butter and salt and grab lime wedges the next time you’re craving corn.
-“A squeeze fresh lime juice and a sprinkle of chili powder adds a zesty kick for a fraction of the calories,” Navarro says.
+“A squeeze of fresh lime juice and a sprinkle of chili powder adds a zesty kick for a fraction of the calories,” Navarro says.

-Move aside, mayo!
+This classic side in its traditional mayo-laden form definitely doesn’t count as a healthy barbecue recipe, but there are ways to make a healthy potato salad without sacrificing the flavor or comfort.
 Get the same creaminess but with healthier fats by using a “green goddess” style dressing made with avocado instead, Navarro says.
 The light but rich, garlic and herb flavor elevates an otherwise simple dish.
 Or, brighten and lighten up with an olive-oil-based vinaigrette or simply drizzle on your favorite vinegar and extra virgin olive oil.

 Skip the carb-bomb bun to automatically eighty-six empty calories, Navarro suggests.
 You can still load it with fixins and wrap in lettuce or a sturdy collard green leaf.
 Or, consider trading your patty for a hearty plant-based main course like grilled cabbage steak, romaine hearts, zucchini slices or bell peppers.
 “Produce is at its peak during the summer, which means veggies are bursting with flavor!” she says.
 Brush with oil, season with salt and pepper and grill until slightly charred, then top with a light dressing or lemon juice.